camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

   60L * 10000L);                                                        // retryTimeout
 ```

-A failure is reported for the locked task such that it can be retried once more after 60 seconds.
+A failure is reported for the locked task such that it can be retried once more after 10 minutes.
 The process engine does not decrement retries itself.
 Instead, such a behavior can be implemented by setting the retries to `task.getRetries() - 1` when reporting a failure.

 ### Querying Tasks